Enrolling in USD Courses in High School

 Learning About Teaching and Higher Education

-Topics covered in the Teacher Pathway courses range from culturally responsive teaching practices to the history of K-12 education.
+Topics covered in the Teacher Pathway courses range from teaching practices to the history of K-12 education.
 Students also have the opportunity to gain hands-on experience in a classroom – an experience that helps many students identify if teaching is the right path for them.

 Additionally, Teacher Pathway students benefit from a close connection to USD; the SFSD and USD facilitate an annual campus visit so that every high school student participating in the program has a chance to see a college campus, learn about the admissions process, hear from current education students, sit in on a class and experience life as a Coyote.